Notice: ALTA43 is moving to a virtual platform.

 - Author panels, country-specific panels

-- Text and paratext (e.g., translator prefaces, intros, notes, afterwards)
+- Text and paratext (e.g., translator prefaces, intros, notes, afterwords)

 - Translation and other arts (e.g., design, music)

-- Nuances of practice (in fiction, poetry, and creative nonfiction)
+- Nuances of practice (in fiction, poetry, drama, and creative nonfiction)